couchbaselabs/hands_on_n1ql/content/slide-70.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Creating the composite key index
 Now, let's create create the composite key index with productId as the leading key.

 <pre id="example">